 For more than three decades, OOSS has represented the interests of ophthalmic-driven ASCs in Washington, working with Congress, the Centers for Medicare and Medicaid Services, the ophthalmic and ambulatory surgery center community, and industry partners.
 OOSS seeks to ensure the availability of high quality and affordable surgical care through the pursuit of three integral goals:

-OOSS works collaboratively with member facilities and industry partners, including the Industry Coalition for Restorative Eye Care (ICARE), AAO, ASCRS, ASC Association, SEE, and other specialty organizations.
-All share a common commitment to patient care and closely align with the advocacy interests of the ophthalmic ASC community.
+OOSS collaborates with member facilities and industry partners, including the Industry Coalition for Restorative Eye Care (ICARE), AAO, ASCRS, ASC Association, SEE, and other specialty organizations.
+All share a common commitment to patient care and closely align with the advocacy interests of the ophthalmic ASC.

-The OOSS President’s Council provides an excellent forum for individuals, who represent member facilities, and industry partners to participate in formulating and implementing advocacy initiatives at national and grassroots levels.
+The OOSS President’s Council provides an excellent forum for industry partners and individuals representing member facilities to participate in formulating and implementing advocacy initiatives at national and grassroots levels.
 Individuals are eligible to serve on the President’s Council if they are affiliated with qualified ambulatory surgery centers and contribute $1,500 annually, in addition to the regular dues paid by their affiliated surgery centers.
 A limited number of seats on the President’s Council are also granted to representatives of qualified OOSS Partner organizations.
-For more information about the President’s Council, contact Kent Jackson, PhD., at firstname.lastname@example.org.
+For more information about the President’s Council, contact Diane Blanck at firstname.lastname@example.org.